Efoneli/product-catalog/README.md

 ### how to use the app

-- Sign up using any email
+- Sign up using any email and password.

 - Search for products using the select inputs.

 - Use the Plus button to add products to cart.

-- Use the eye icon to view product details
+- Use the eye icon to view product details.

-- Use the cart icon to see products
+- Use the cart icon to see products.

+- Checkout button leads to the checkout page.

-- use the rightArrow to logout
+- use the rightArrow to logout.